mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 Mattermost serverless hosting allows for easy app installation from the App Marketplace by a System Admin and uses AWS Lambda serverless technology instead of relying on a physical server.
 Developers who create apps using a serverless development approach can easily deploy apps securely, efficiently, and at scale in the Mattermost Cloud.

+Serverless technology allows for a "Function" to lay dormant until it is needed - for example processing an incoming message from an external system (e.g., a P1 incident in your tracking system) and sending a message to your Incident Response channel in Mattermost.
+This allows for reduced costs and less maintenance of persistent servers needed to host other applications.

 ## Developing serverless apps

+As a developer, what can my serverless apps do with the framework?

+- Create slash commands
+- Post messages to channels
+- Add buttons to channel headers, menus
+- Interactive modals
+- Dynamic fields
+- Code as an on-demand function

 ### Development environment

+We recommend starting off with local development.
 Visit the [Developer Setup Guide](https://developers.mattermost.com/contribute/server/developer-setup/) for information about setting up your development environment.

 ### App lifecycle